kernel-community/kernel/docs/module-6/serenity.md

 <div markdown="1" class="clear"></div>

-### How does this fit into KERNEL?
+### How does this fit into Kernel?

-In a way, this is what KERNEL has been preparing you for: what Vinay Gupta called ["unimaginable strangeness"](../../module-1/promise-blockchains/#the-2010s-satoshis-vision), wherein we deploy a global, public, decentralized and censorship-resistant computing surface which anyone can use and no-one owns.
+In a way, this is what Kernel has been preparing you for: what Vinay Gupta called ["unimaginable strangeness"](../../module-1/promise-blockchains/#the-2010s-satoshis-vision), wherein we deploy a global, public, decentralized and censorship-resistant computing surface which anyone can use and no-one owns.

 What this [*means*](../../module-1/meaning/) for our networked species remains an open [question](../../module-2/better-questions/).
 One thing seems clear: it is an upgrade the likes of which is only seen once in a generation at most.
 You'll need to recall the arguments made in [value](../../module-1/value/) and [incentives](../../module-5/incentives) to understand the design rationale for these next few scenes of the [human](../../module-0/conversation/) [story](../../module-5/listening-stories/).